ervinjahic65/index.html/README.md

-Simpe web app, feel free to use this code.
+Simpe web apps, feel free to use this code.